Null

 The Department of Chemistry Instrumentation Facility (DCIF) is the shared instrument facility for the Chemistry Department located in the sub-basement (18-0090) of the Camille Edouard Dreyfus Building on the main MIT campus.

-Access to the MIT campus for external DCIF users has been augmented with the Tim Ticket system, which allows individuals outside of MIT to access campus buildings.
-With the Tim Ticket system, external DCIF users can access the facility as they have in the past.
-Reach out to the DCIF Staff if you would like to be added to the system.
-For batch sample submission, also consider using the Batch NMR Automation process – Batch Automation spreadsheets can be found further down the page under ‘Application Notes’.
+Access to the MIT campus for external DCIF users has reverted to pre-COVID standards.
+For batch NMR sample submission, you may consider using the Batch NMR Automation process – Batch Automation spreadsheets can be found further down the page under ‘Application Notes’.

 The DCIF has received a generous gift of a 20MHz time-domain NMR system from Dr. Christian Tanzer in April, 2022.
 This instrument may be used for routine T2 and T1 measurements for a variety of materials, and is an excellent instrument for teaching NMR fundamentals.
 See the ‘Other Instruments’ tab for additional details.